 Application

-It should be completed and returned to that office no later than January 1 for the fall semester.
-Most admissions decisions for the fall semester are made by April 1, with prompt notification of applicants.
-For the spring semester, applications should be completed and returned no later than November 15.
+Applications should be completed and returned to that office no later than January 1 for the fall semester.
+Most admissions decisions for the fall semester are returned to applicants by April 1.

 The admission application requires records and recommendations directly from secondary school officials.
-Submission of standardized test scores is optional.
-If submitting scores, they should be sent directly to the University by the official testing service.
-A nonrefundable $85 fee to cover the cost of processing must accompany an application.
-It cannot be applied to later charges for accepted students or refunded for others.
+Submission of standardized test scores is optional; scores may be self-reported in the admissions application or sent directly to the University by the official testing service.
+(Note: All international students whose first language is not English are required to submit a TOEFL, IELTS or Duolingo score.)
+The application fee is $85, but may be waived for those experiencing financial hardship.
 The University reserves the right to reject any application without explanation.

 Early Decision and Early Action